nehcgnak/CrackingMachineLearningInterview/README.md

         It takes a vector of inputs, performs a transformation on them, and outputs a single scalar value.
         It can be thought of as a filter.
 Typically we use nonlinear filters in neural networks.

-#### What are hidden layers and Input layer?
+#### What are hidden layers and input layer?
 ![](https://www.i2tutorials.com/wp-content/uploads/2019/05/Hidden-layrs-1-i2tutorials.jpg)

-        1) Input Layer: initial input for your neural network
+        1) Input layer: initial input for your neural network
         2) Hidden layers: a hidden layer is located between the input and output of the algorithm, in which the function applies weights to the inputs and directs them through an activation function as the output.
         In short, the hidden layers perform nonlinear transformations of the inputs entered into the network.